Hard disk drive platter: Manufacture

-In 1990, Toshiba released the MK1122FC, the first hard drive to use a glass substrate, replacing the aluminium alloys used in earlier hard drives.
+In 1990, the Toshiba MK1122FC hard drive was released in Japan.
+It introduced the first platter with glass substrate, replacing the aluminium alloys used in earlier hard drives.
+In February 1991, Areal Technology released the MD-2060, one of the first hard drives to use a glass substrate.
 It was originally designed for laptops, for which the greater shock resistance of glass substrates are more suitable.
+In April 1991, the Toshiba MK1122FC was released in North America; Toshiba's factories were able to produce many more drives than Areal, which soon disappeared from the market.
 Around 2000, other hard drive manufacturers started transitioning from aluminum to glass platters because glass platters have several advantages over aluminum platters.

 In 2005–06, a major shift in technology of hard-disk drives and of magnetic disks/media began.
-Originally, in-plane magnetized materials were used to store the bits but has now been replaced by perpendicular recording.
+Originally, in-plane magnetized materials were used to store the bits, but this has now been replaced by perpendicular recording.
 The reason for this transition is the need to continue the trend of increasing storage densities, with perpendicularly oriented media offering a more stable solution for a decreasing bit size.
 Orienting the magnetization perpendicular to the disk surface has major implications for the disk's deposited structure and the choice of magnetic materials, as well as for some of the other components of the hard-disk drive (such as the head and the electronic channel).